we will do it together

 Remember to put the filter back when you’re done — at least until your new one is ready to install.

 Next, head into the store or look online for a replacement filter.
-You can find a good one for anywhere from $5 to $20 in a big-box or home-improvement shop.
+You can find a great one for anywhere from $5 to $20 in a big-box or home-improvement shop.
 Filters may be even carried by your local supermarket in sizes.
-But the prices will often be higher than at other areas.
+But the prices will often be higher than at other places.

 If you’re noticing lots of dust or other allergens in your home, it may well be worthwhile to pay the few extra bucks to get a filter with a higher Minimum Efficiency Reporting Value (MERV) rating.